bishwaG/Nextpie/docs/nextflow-workflow.md

 rm -fv fastqc_v0.12.1.zip
 ```

-Now put FastQC binary in `PATH` and run `fastqc -version`.
-If the command displays correct version without error you are good to go.
+Now put the FastQC binary in your `PATH` and run `fastqc -version`.
+If the command displays the correct version without an error you are ready to continue.

 ```bash
 export PATH=$HOME/FastQC:$PATH
 fastqc -version
 ```
-Make sure that you have right version of Java installed.
-In Ubuntu `24.04.2 LTS`, installing Java version 17 will work for both FastQC and Nextflow `24.10.4`.
+Make sure that you have the correct version of Java installed.
+In Ubuntu `24.04.2 LTS`, installing Java version 17 will be sufficient for both FastQC and Nextflow `24.10.4`.
 ```bash
 sudo apt install openjdk-17-jre-headless
 ```

 ## Running an example workflow

-Follow these setps to run the example Nextflow workflow.
+Follow these steps to run the example Nextflow workflow.

-### Step 1: Download the code
+### ✅ Step 1: Download the code
-To run the example pipeline along with Nextpie, download manually or use git clone in terminal.
+To run the example pipeline along with Nextpie, download it manually or use `git clone` in a terminal.

 ```bash
 cd $HOME